IFCA-Advanced-Computing/k8s-cluster-deploy/README.md

 ansible-playbook --user <user> --become --become-user=root deploy-cluster.yml
 ```

 The rest of the cluster management in terms of adding and deleting nodes or resetting the cluster can be done directly using the playbooks provided by Kubespray in `submodules/kubespray`.
+More information can be found in [Adding/replacing a node](https://github.com/kubernetes-sigs/kubespray/blob/v2.16.0/docs/nodes.md#addingreplacing-a-node).

 ### Add node